-Principal Chief Chuck Hoskin, Jr. has add an at-large advisory board via Executive Order.
-The purpose of which is to have active engagement with citizens living outside the Cherokee Nation reservation.
-Twenty five actively participating at-large organizations are represented by four individuals selected by Chief Hoskin from nominations provided by Community & Cultural Outreach (CCO), as well as at-large tribal councilors, and is chaired by CCO Director Kevin Stretch.
+Principal Chief Chuck Hoskin, Jr. has added an at-large advisory board via Executive Order, the purpose of which is to have active engagement with citizens living outside the Cherokee Nation reservation.
+Twenty five actively participating at-large organizations are represented by four individuals selected by Chief Hoskin from nominations provided by Community & Cultural Outreach (CCO), as well as at-large tribal councilors.
+The committee is chaired by CCO Director Kevin Stretch, ex officio.
 Each committee member has agreed to represent organizations in their geographic region.
-They are charged with maintaining contact with organizational leadership, providing feedback and questions to the Cherokee Nation, primarily through CCO.
+They are charged with maintaining organizational leadership contact, providing feedback and questions to the Cherokee Nation, primarily through CCO.

 Meet your Committee Members

 Patsy lives in our Cherokee homeland, outside of Dahlonega, GA.
 The Chestatee River, the last boundary of Cherokee Nation East, flows through her back yard.
 She holds a Master’s Degree in Education and taught for a few years before starting work for the Internal Revenue Service.
 In 30 years of employment with IRS, she served in a variety of positions from front-line to upper management.
 The most rewarding assignment was her last, where as a Senior Manager, she was given the opportunity to create an outreach channel for Native Communities to promote the Earned Income Tax Credit and Volunteer Income Tax Assistance, tied to asset building programs to improve financial capacity for Native people and their communities.
 The last time IRS kept records of the results of EITC and VITA promotion in Native communities, this effort brought over $73,000,000 back to Native communities in a single filing season.
 After retirement, she consulted with different organizations to continue that work.
 She currently consults for the Oklahoma Native Asset Building Coalition.